Gh0u1L5/FileDisk/README.md

 # FileDisk

-## Credits
-Thanks to Bo Brantén for the drivers on https://www.acc.umu.se/~bosse/.

-## What is FileDisk?
 FileDisk is a virtual disk utility on Windows x86 platform with on-the-fly encryption.
 This project includes two components: a CLI control program and a filter driver.

 I wrote the project in a rush, so the cryptography algorithm is just XOR, but you can easily replace it with your own algorithm.

-## Compile
-This project was compiled on Windows7 + Visual Studio 2012 last time.

 ## Installation
 1. Import the driver configuration file “filedisk.reg” into the registry.